hummingbot/hummingbot-site/docs/governance/bounties/index.md

 ### 1. Bounty Creation

-Sponsors may create a bounty as (1) an issue in one of the Hummingbot Github repositories or (2) a Discord thread in the #bounties channel of the Hummingbot Discord.
+Sponsors may create a bounty as (1) a Github issue in a Hummingbot code repository or (2) a Discord thread in the #bounties channel of the Hummingbot Discord server.

-We will collaborate with the Sponsor to scope the bounty in a Github issue, providing a clear description of the work required, acceptance criteria, an an appropriate schedule/bounty amount given scope of work.
+Afterwards, we will collaborate with the Sponsor to scope the bounty in a Github issue, providing a clear description of the work required, acceptance criteria, an an appropriate schedule/bounty amount given scope of work.

 After the Sponsor sends the bounty tokens to a Foundation wallet, we will post the bounty to the **Open** column on [Bounties Board](https://github.com/orgs/hummingbot/projects/7/views/1) and create an entry for it in [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing).